vladislav-yemelyanov/kayto/README.md

 (separate libraries, future)
 ```

-In short: `kayto` is the parser/IR core that produces a stable output schema, which can then be consumed by separate language-specific API client libraries for type-safe integrations.
+In short: `kayto` is the parser/IR core that produces a stable output schema; separate libraries can use that schema to build type-safe API clients for TypeScript, Dart, and any other language.

 ## Why It Is Useful